denbuzze/denbuzze.github.com/_posts/2010-04-25-loading-everything-at-once-javascript-html-css.markdown

 ### What we need from the back-end

 In Nakamura (the Sakai3 back-end) we are using [Apache Sling](http://sling.apache.org/site/index.html) in combination with [Apache Jackrabbit](http://jackrabbit.apache.org/).
-Which means that when we go to a URL like twitter.2.json we get information back about the structure of it’s contents:
+Which means that when we go to a URL like twitter.2.json we get information back about the structure of it's contents:

 {% highlight javascript %}